fleximeter/audio_generator/README.md

 1. Specify the location of your audio corpus in the `train.py` file, using the `TRAINING_PATH` variable.
 2. Run the `train.py` program.
 NOTE: Before running, make sure that file locations are correctly specified.

-While training, the model will routinely save its state to a file, specified in the model metadata dictionary.
-Once the model has saved its state for the first time, you can start making predictions as the model continues to train and periodically updates its state file.

-## Making predictions
-To make predictions, you run the `predictor.py` program.
-You will need to specify the location of the audio prompt file, as well as the location of the model.

 ## File descriptions
 `corpus.py` - Contains functionality for loading all audio files in a given directory.